gclouduniverse/notebooks-on-kubernetes/README.md

 1. Create a Docker image for the Inverting Proxy agent.

     - This step is not required if you use the Agent image provided by Google as a public image on gcr.io registry.
 If you do not know the URL, build the image and host it where relevant.
-    - TODO(Google): Host a public image
+Example: `gcr.io/inverting-proxy/agent`

     ```sh
     gcloud builds submit --tag  ${DOCKER_IMAGE_AGENT} ./docker/agent